mdapena/pyventus/docs/getting-started.md

 </style>

 <p style="text-align: justify;" markdown>
     &emsp;&emsp;Welcome to the Getting Started section!
 In this guide, you will learn how to install Pyventus, as well as enable any of its optional dependencies.
-For more detailed information on how to use this library, you can refer to the Pyventus [Tutorials](tutorials/index.md) or [API Reference](api/index.md).
+For more detailed information on how to use this library, you can refer to the [API](api/index.md) and [Learn](learn/index.md) sections.
 </p>

 ## Installation